euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 	- They exceed a resource limit
 	- Datastore encounters an internal error
 	- Datastore operations in a transaction operate on more than 25 entity groups
-- Make transactions idempotent, so when a
+- Make transactions idempotent, so when a transaction is repeated the end result will be the same and has no additional effects with same parameters
+- Success responses 200 and errors in 400 or 500

 **Naming conventions**
 - Use UTF-8 characters for